emersonk/FloorInstallPlanner/memory-bank/activeContext.md

 ---

 ### Current Work Focus
-Establishing initial documentation, architecture, and workflow for the FloorInstallPlanner project.
-Setting up memory bank files and planning the first implementation steps.
+Implementing and refining the flooring layout visualization.
+Ensuring the grid accurately reflects input parameters and constraints, and is clear and user-friendly.

 ### Recent Changes
-- Created `progress.md` to track project status.
+- Implemented TypeScript engine to output a grid of planks and expansion gaps.
-- Reviewed and scaffolded all memory bank files.
+- Added color-coded, labeled CSS grid visualization in Astro.
-- Outlined initial project plan and documentation-first workflow.
+- Verified visualization renders correctly with legend and input parameters.

 ### Next Steps
-- Define the JSON input schema and create an example file in the public directory.
+- Document the visualization approach and grid structure in systemPatterns.md.
-- Document initial architecture and technology stack.
+- Update progress.md to reflect the completed visualization milestone.
-- Plan and scaffold the TypeScript layout engine.
+- Plan and implement additional constraints (e.g., butt joint offset, min plank length).
-- Set up Astro/CSS grid rendering for the visualization.
+- Consider enhancements: interactivity, exporting cut lists, improved styling.
-- Update memory bank files as work progresses.
+- Continue to update memory bank files as work progresses.

 ### Active Decisions & Considerations
 - Use AstroJS for static site generation.